kodecocodes/vt_android_mvvm/v1/for_instructor/11-data-binding-1.markdown

 The ActivityCreatureBinding class was generated when we converted the layout to use data biding.

-We can use DataBindingUtil to replace the setContentView call in onCreate() and also set the value for the binding property.
+We can use DataBindingUtil to replace the usual setContentView call in onCreate() and also set the value for the binding property.

 ```kotlin
 binding = DataBindingUtil.setContentView(this, R.layout.activity_creature)
 ```

-We now need to set the value for the binding viewmodel to our CreatureViewModel property.
+We need to set the value for the binding viewmodel to our CreatureViewModel property.

 ```kotlin
 binding.viewmodel = viewModel
 ```

-When the user clicks the save button, the saveCreature() method will be called on the ViewModel.
+When the user clicks the save button, the saveCreature() method will be called on the ViewModel through data binding.
 We need to communicate back to the activity when that save is complete.

-Add a saveLiveData property to CreatureViewModel handle this communication.
-It's a LiveData odf Boolean.
+Add a saveLiveData property to CreatureViewModel to handle this communication.
+It's a LiveData of Boolean.

 ```kotlin
   private val saveLiveData = MutableLiveData<Boolean>()